hwdsl2/self-hosted-ai-stack/README.md

 ## Lightweight stacks

 Don't need the full stack?
 Use a pre-configured subset from the `stacks/` folder:

+> **Note:** The lightweight stacks share default container names, ports, and Docker volume names.
+Run one stack variant at a time with the default compose files; stop the current variant before switching to another.
+To combine capabilities, use the full stack or customize Compose project names, container names, ports, and volumes.

 | Stack | Services | Memory | Use case |
 |---|---|---|---|